-When faced with an unintended pregnancy, 77 percent of young women turn to a parent or other trusted adult.
-But, for young women who can’t, the current law in Massachusetts puts their health and well-being at risk.
+When faced with an unintended pregnancy, 77 percent of pregnant teens turn to a parent or other trusted adult.
+But, for young adults who can’t, the current law in Massachusetts puts their health and well-being at risk.

-Many would agree that it is ideal for parents to be involved in a young woman’s reproductive health care decisions, including the challenging circumstance of an unintended pregnancy.
-However, the reality is that not all young women have family situations that allow them to safely turn to a parent to discuss options in the face of an unintended pregnancy.
-Unfortunately, some young women may face physical or emotional violence in the home if they disclose an unintended pregnancy.
-A young woman may be pregnant as a result of incest.
+Many would agree that it is ideal for parents to be involved in a young adult’s reproductive health care decisions, including the challenging circumstance of an unintended pregnancy.
+However, the reality is that not all teens have family situations that allow them to safely turn to a parent to discuss options in the face of an unintended pregnancy.
+Unfortunately, some may face physical or emotional violence in the home if they disclose an unintended pregnancy.
+A young person may be pregnant as a result of incest.
 In these situations, the judicial bypass barrier may have serious consequences and can pose added risks to teens’ health and safety.

-The nation’s leading medical organizations, including the American Medical Association (AMA) and the American Academy of Pediatrics, oppose parental consent laws because they restrict access to care to care that can harm the young women they purport to protect.
-Such government mandates can increase the threat of violence in the home and expose a young woman to the health risks associated with delayed medical care and unwanted childbirth.
-They may also compel her to leave her home state for the health care she needs, to try to “hold out” until she turns 18, or to take more drastic measures, such as attempting self-harm.
+The nation’s leading medical organizations, including the American Medical Association (AMA) and the American Academy of Pediatrics, oppose parental consent laws because they restrict access to care to care that can harm the young people they purport to protect.
+Such government mandates can increase the threat of violence in the home and expose a teenager to the health risks associated with delayed medical care and unwanted childbirth.
+These barriers may also compel a teen to leave their home state for the health care they need, to try to “hold out” until they turn 18, or to take more drastic measures, such as attempting self-harm.

-A 2009 Guttmacher Institute analysis found that young women in Massachusetts seeking out-of-state care rose by a striking 300% after the parental consent law was adopted, while the in-state teen abortion rate decreased by a much smaller proportion.1 In addition, a study conducted in Texas showed that implementation of their parental involvement mandate led older teens to delay obtaining their abortions—long past the first trimester—until they had turned 18 and could consent to the procedure themselves.2
+A 2009 Guttmacher Institute analysis found that the number of teens in Massachusetts seeking out-of-state abortion care rose by a striking 300% after the parental consent law was adopted, while the in-state teen abortion rate decreased by a much smaller proportion.1 In addition, a study conducted in Texas showed that implementation of their parental involvement mandate led older teens to delay obtaining their abortions—long past the first trimester—until they had turned 18 and could consent to the procedure themselves.2

 To better safeguard the health and wellbeing of young adults, NARAL Pro-Choice Massachusetts’ top legislative priority for 2019-2020 is An Act to Remove Obstacles and Expand Abortion Access (SD109, HD2548) or the ROE Act.
 This bill would protect abortion access for young people and remove a number of barriers to abortion access in our state, including the judicial bypass system.